 5. Microwave French Onion Soup

-It’s not exactly soup season anymore, but hear me out.
+Raise your hand if you’re pumped for soup season—because I know I am!
 I once grabbed these on a total whim from Trader Joe’s frozen section, and they. are. delicious.
 The pack comes with two microwavable soups that you simply plop into a bowl and heat up in five minutes.
 Croutons are included right in the broth and the frozen block of soup is topped with Swiss cheese just like a traditional French Onion Soup.
 Though you’re not getting the broiler finishing touches of a restaurant-style French Onion Soup, this take is still seriously yummy and makes for the easiest lunch or simple dinner.

 6. Organic Iced Tea & Lemonade